ABOUT THE PROGRAM

 I wondered if courage was something fixed, or something that could be taught.
 I endeavoured to find out.

-Eight years and hundreds of students later, I can say with certainty that courage resides in all of us, just waiting to be nurtured so it can show itself to the world.
+Nine years and hundreds of students later, I can say with certainty that courage resides in all of us, just waiting to be nurtured so it can show itself to the world.
 It has been my privilege to help students discover the courage that lives within them.
 I would like to share my ongoing study of becoming courageous with you, and I invite you to join me.